How to Till a Garden Without a Tiller: 10 Solutions That Work

 Photo: iStock

 Plant cover crops in late summer or early fall as you clean up your summer garden.
 Cover crops shelter the ground during the off-season without the intent to harvest.
-Crops such as buckwheat, clover, and lentils can be purchased as seeds in this highly rated mix available at Amazon.
+Crops such as buckwheat, clover, and lentils can be purchased as individual seeds or seed mixes.
 These plants help with soil erosion and fertility while keeping water in and pests out.
 Let them grow until they die off, then use them as compost.

 8. Use the double-digging technique.